bp-ventures/sep30-docs/README.md

 - follow the recovery steps which are pretty self evident

 Other notes:
-- for support or feedback pleaese email support@bpventures.us
+- for support or feedback please email support@bpventures.us
 - We would love to support you on your next project!

 ## Plans for this Project